Are You Really Open Minded? A Refresher on Finding the Best Solutions to Problems!

 Note: anything in quotes throughout the article will be quotes from the book unless otherwise stated.

-When trying to make a decision, there are two barriers mentioned in the book that make it difficult to make the best decision:
+When trying to make a decision, there are two barriers mentioned in the book that make it difficult:

 - Your Ego